-8. What can the plaintiff do if he wants to enter the defendant’s premises to search for and seize certain documents or property before the case proceeds to trial?
+8. What can the plaintiff do if the defendant is likely to dispose of his assets improperly before the case proceeds to trial?

 In such case, the plaintiff may consider applying for a Mareva injunction.

 A Mareva injunction is a form of interlocutory injunction which is a court order made before trial to keep matters in their original state until the trial can be heard.
 It has the effect of restraining the defendant from disposing of, or dissipating, his assets before the court delivers the judgment at trial.